 Virtual reality (VR) is an artificial, computer-generated simulation or regeneration of a location or situation.
-VR uses wear a specially designed headset with a built in display and headphones, which creates an immersive experience, making the users feel like they are experiencing the simulated reality.
-Some VR systems also make use of gloves or handheld devices which track the users hand and arm movements.
-Leading VR equipment providers include Oculus (now owned by Facebook) which produces the Oculus Rift headset, and Samsung, whose Gear headset also uses Oculus technology.
+VR users wear a specially designed headset with built-in display and headphones, which creates an immersive experience, making the users feel like they are experiencing simulated reality.
+Some VR systems also make use of gloves or handheld devices which track the

 Augmented reality (AR) is a technology that adds a layer computer-generated enhancements on top of a real live scene.
 This gives users additional information and options for digital interaction.
 AR apps are used on mobile devices to blend digital mechanisms into the real world to enhance reality rather than replace it.

 AR technology is quickly coming into the mainstream.
 It is used to display score overlays on telecasted sports games and to pop out 3D emails, photos or text messages on mobile devices.
 Leading developers of AR have demonstrated uses with holograms and motion activated instructions.